Configure8inc/c8-helm-repository/helm-charts/c8/AWS-IAM-KEYS.md

 ## Configure AWS access using access keys for IAM users

+This method describes the process of configuring AWS access by creating and using access keys for IAM users.
+It enables AWS access across all installation methods.
+Don't forget to add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to the c8-secret during installation.

 ### Step 1: Create IAM User

 [Please refer to the official AWS documentation about creating access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)